There were a million and one reasons why I thought I would fall in love with Vietnam.

 Bun Cha (Hanoi)

-Bun cha is my absolute favourite.
+Bun cha is my absolute favourite when it comes to Vietnamese street food.
 I first tried it at a restaurant in Ho Chi Minh City, and ate it daily when I got to its birthplace, Hanoi.
 It’s the Vietnamese food I miss the most.

 Bun cha is a pork and broth dish served with rice noodles and herbs.
 The pork is grilled over a fire and served in bite-size patties with a fish sauce enhanced broth.
 Along with the pork and broth you will be served a bowl of rice noodles and herbs.
 Now comes the fun part; add the herbs as you please (chili, mint, coriander, and basil are common) and the noodles.
 Personally I don’t add all the noodles at once, but kind of in little clumps to eat as I go so they don’t soak up all the broth.